zowe/docs-site/docs/user-guide/configure-zos-system.md

 ## Configure security environment switching

-Typically, the user `ZWESVUSR` that the `ZWESVSTC` started task runs under needs to be able to change the security environment of its process to allow API requests to be issued on behalf of the logged on TSO user ID, rather than the server's user ID.
+Typically, the user `ZWESVUSR` that the Zowe server started task runs under needs to be able to change the security environment of its process to allow API requests to be issued on behalf of the logged on TSO user ID, rather than the server's user ID.
 This capability provides the functionality that allows users to log on to the Zowe desktop and use apps such as the File Editor to list data sets or USS files that the logged on user is authorized to view and edit, rather than the user ID running the Zowe server.
 This technique is known as **impersonation**.

-To enable impersonation, you must grant the user ID `ZWESVUSR` associated with the `ZWESVSTC` started task UPDATE access to the `BPX.SERVER` and `BPX.DAEMON` profiles in the `FACILITY` class.
+To enable impersonation, you must grant the user ID `ZWESVUSR` associated with the Zowe server started task UPDATE access to the `BPX.SERVER` and `BPX.DAEMON` profiles in the `FACILITY` class.

 You can issue the following commands first to check whether you already have the impersonation profiles defined as part of another server configuration, such as the FTPD daemon.
-Review the output to confirm that the two impersonation profiles exist and the user `ZWESVUSR` who runs the `ZWESVSTC` started task has UPDATE access to both profiles.
+Review the output to confirm that the two impersonation profiles exist and the user `ZWESVUSR` who runs the Zowe server started task has UPDATE access to both profiles.

 - If you use RACF, issue the following commands:
     ```